-The Company's financial instruments consist of cash, receivables and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash, receivables, accounts payable, accrued liabilities and loans due to related parties.

-The fair value of the Company's cash, receivables and accounts payable and accrued liabilities approximate carrying value due to their short terms to maturity.
+The fair value of the Company's cash, receivables, accounts payable, accrued liabilities and loans due to related parties approximate carrying value due to their short terms to maturity.
 The Company classifies its financial instruments measured at fair value at one of three levels according to the relative reliability of the inputs used to estimate the fair value.
 The fair value hierarchy is as follows: